How do geological structure and rock type influence coastal landforms?

 Rock type

-As more resistant rocks (e.g. chalk, limestone) erode more slowly than less resistant rocks, they project into the sea as headlands.
+As more resistant (hard) rocks, such as chalk and limestone, erode more slowly than less resistant rocks, they project into the sea as headlands.

-Less resistant rocks (e.g. clays and sands) have less structural strength and are eroded easily.
+Soft, less resistant rocks (e.g., clays and sands) have lower structural strength and are easily eroded.
 Less resistant rocks typically produce lower cliff profiles that experience mass movement, such as mudslides and slumping.
 Bays are also often found in areas of less resistant rocks.

 The coast is called concordant if the rock beds run parallel to the edge of the sea.
 High cliffs and coves can identify concordant coasts.
 If the rock beds run perpendicular (at a right angle) to the sea’s edge, the coast is called discordant.
 Headlands and bays can identify discordant coasts.